terrylinooo/messenger/README.md

 $slack = new \Messenger\Slack($botToken, $channel);

 if ($slack->send('say something!')) {
-    echo 'Message has been sent to your Slack channel.');
+    echo 'Message has been sent to your Slack channel.';
 } else {
     echo 'Failed to send message.' . "\n";
     echo $slack->printResult();